Valentine’s Day is just around the corner! If you’re single, it might be an even stronger reminder that you’re without a partner.

 Love isn’t something that is supposed to come from outside, provided by other people!
 It’s something that should come from within!

 The only way you ever would know your own worth is by taking time to explore yourself, your likes and dislikes, and what’s making you happy and unhappy.
 Other people won’t know these things unless you tell them your preferences.
-Only by knowing yourself, you can set healthy boundaries and, by doing so, create healthier relationships that would last longer… maybe even for a lifetime, or beyond!
+Only by knowing yourself, can you set healthy boundaries and, by doing so, create healthier relationships that would last longer… maybe even for a lifetime, or beyond!

 When you truly love and value yourself, you’ll attract more people into your life who also love and value you.
 Since you radiate self-love and self-worth, the people you will attract into your life will too be on the same energy frequency of self-love and self-worth.